caunhach/CalculatorApp/README.md

 ```
 frame.setDefaultCloseOperation(JFrame.EXIT_ON_CLOSE);
 ```
-## Step2 : add components to frame
+## Step2 : Add components to frame
 ### 2.1.1 Create label
 label is a class in Java Swing that represents a displayed area for a short amount of text or an image.
 We will use it to show our latest command in the calculator.
 In this project, the command history will lie in the top-right corner above the white space.
 ```